-When the load (weight of the end effector and work piece) exceeds the rating, change the setting of Weight parameter.
+Depends to the load (weight of the end effector and work piece), change the setting of Weight parameter.

 After the setting is changed, the maximum acceleration/deceleration speed of the robot system at PTP motion corresponding to the "Weight Parameter" is set automatically.